Research at School of EIM

 Smart devices are equipped with numerous sensors and produce enormous amounts of data.
 In practice, however, the question arises: Which data is relevant for applications such as detecting obstacles in autonomous driving or early diagnosis or prediction of diseases?
 Relevant data must be filtered from raw data and converted into information from which models can then be learned and knowledge built.

-► Contributions of EIM School of Study (Selection):
+► Contributions of EIM School (Selection):

 • Efficient storage,